aredotna/building/_posts/2017-09-15-wildness-knows-the-score.markdown

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/233707/large_538dcbb0cefadf31ae96941561546cca.jpg" />
   <figcaption>
-    <h5>In an interview, writer Margaret Atwood said, “An involvement with birds is a reliable hook into the state of the planet.”</h5>
+    <small>In an interview, writer Margaret Atwood said, “An involvement with birds is a reliable hook into the state of the planet.”</small>
   </figcaption>
 </figure>